Satya Deo Singh

 Satya Deo Singh (27 February 1945 – 17 December 2020) was an Indian politician.

+Personal life

+Singh is married to Saroj Rani, with whom he has two sons and three daughters.
+The youngest son, Vaibhav Singh, is national general secretary of BJYM.

 Career

 Satya Deo Singh started his political career with Jansangh.
 He was first elected to Lok Sabha in 1977.
 As Jansangh morphed into Bhartiya Janata Party, he became National President of Bhartiya Janata Yuva Morcha in 1980.
 He was reelected to Lok Sabha in 1991 and 1996.

 Death

 He died from a cardiac arrest and COVID-19 during the COVID-19 pandemic in India.